okold/comp3512-a1/README.md

 ## Known Issues

 - Upon my (last minute) discovery that Charts.js doesn't actually have a candlestick, I downloaded and fought with the chartsjs-financials extension.
 In the end, I decided to switch to ECharts just for the one graph, and it's pretty wonky right now.
 - The single-file mass of 500 lines of code terrifies me, there's got to be a better way.
 I should encapsulate groups of functions into objects, but alas, it's 11:30PM right now.
+I need to take the time to looks at large JS projects to see how everything is organized, and maybe not dump everything into one file again.
 - Resizing the window in the chart view is no bueno.
 The chart view in general can be kinda gross at low resolutions.
 I mostly tested this at 1080p.
 - Sorting the stock data could be better, with little arrows indicating what you're sorting by.